possibilities/meteor-user-sessions/README.md

 ## TODO

+Forms need to be cleared when submitted successfully

 Expose a handle to current user in Meteor methods (same way sessionId works).
 I mean that's the whole point right!

 User model field validation